Journos News - Breaking News, World News, Top Stories, Todays Headlines and Flash Reports

 0

-Mourners gather in Gaza City following the killing of a senior Hamas commander. - REUTERS/Dawoud Abu Alkas
+Thousands gathered in Gaza City for the funeral of a senior Hamas commander killed in an Israeli strike. - REUTERS/Dawoud Abu Alkas

 RELATED POSTS